spdx/spdx-3-model/model/Extension/Classes/CdxPropertiesExtension.md

 This extension provides a more structured extension using a name-value approach.

-Unlike key-value stores, cdxProperty support duplicate names, each potentially having different values.
+Unlike key-value stores, properties in CdxPropertiesExtension support duplicate names, each potentially having different values.

 This is intended to be compatible with the CycloneDX property `properties`.